farrcraft/farrcraft.com/content/food/52weeks-2020/week-27.md

 9) serve over egg noodles, biscuits, mashed potatoes, starch of choice and top with chopped parsley

 For a vegetarian version, simply replace chicken stock w/ vegetable stock, omit chicken (obvs).
 You can also include any other assorted vegetables you want - e.g. fine diced carrots, frozen corn.

-Mushrooms, all of the liquid cooked out and just starting to brown.
-Browning == flavor.
-This step can very easily take at least 10-15 minutes on its own.
-Anyone that tells you it only takes two or five minutes should be banned from your kitchen until they come to their senses.
-All of the water from the mushrooms needs to evaporate before they can even start to brown.
-A pinch of salt helps draw out moisture here too (remember to salt at each step as you go).

-A thick gravy coming together.
-The color will lighten up a bit once the cream is stirred in.